Bengal government procures e-vehicles for power minister, officials | Headlines

 Bengal government procures e-vehicles for power minister, officials

 The West Bengal government has procured five electric vehicles (EV) for official use of Power Minister Sobhandeb Chattopadhyay, Chief Secretary Rajiva Sinha, Home Secretary Alapan Bandyopadhyay and two other senior officers.
-The move will cut down on air pollution caused by the emission of fossil fuel-driven vehicles and help create awareness towards e-mobility, an official said on Tuesday.
+The move will help create awareness towards e-mobility and air pollution caused by the emission of fossil fuel-driven vehicles, an official said on Tuesday.

 "This is a great move for the sake of the environment when the world is fighting air pollution.
 From today, we started using five EVs.
 In the coming days, this will be an alternative for fossil fuel-driven vehicles," Chattopadhyay said.
 Besides him, the minister said, the chief secretary, home secretary, principal secretary of the power department, and chairman cum managing director of West Bengal State Electricity Distribution Company Limited (WBSEDCL) will use the EVs for official use.